 The Museum, located in the former Convent of San Francesco outside the walls, hosts archaeological and ethnographic collections of the lagoon environment.
 The museum tour starts on the ground floor with the remains of pre-Roman, Roman and medieval age, it continues on the first floor with medieval, Renaissance and modern collections, and ends on the second floor with the exhibition on shipbuilding and the navy starting from the eighteenth century.
 Since 2014 the cistern of the monastery is also open to visitors.

-The museum, inaugurated in 2011 in the eighteenth-century Palazzo Grassi, allows visitors to closely observe many Adriatic marine organisms, including the large specimen of basking shark caught in Chioggia in 2003.
-Room after room, the historical collection of Trieste and Rovigno, one of the oldest and most important in Italy, the exhibition panels and the multimedia stations introduce visitors to biodiversity and a variety of marine ecosystems, as they explain the habits and behaviour of the animals that inhabit the underwater world.
+In this museum, inaugurated in 2011 in the 18th century Palazzo Grassi, visitors can closely observe Adriatic marine organisms, including the large specimen of basking shark caught in Chioggia in 2003.
+Room after room, the historical collection of Trieste and Rovigno, one of the oldest and most important in Italy, the exhibition panels and the multimedia stations introduce visitors to biodiversity and a variety of marine ecosystems, explaining the habits and behaviour of the animals that inhabit the underwater world.
 The museum tour also points out some delicate and controversial issues such as the relationship between man and the sea and between tradition and innovation.

 - System of lagoon fortifications in the perimeter area in the south up to the San Felice fort